saqibumar/angular-6-dynamic-form-using-material/README.md

-# DynamicForms using angular material + bootstrap
+# JSON based DynamicForms using angular material + bootstrap

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.